oneforawe/config-repo/config/win/README.md

   * `wsl --shutdown`
   * `wsl --terminate <distro>`

-## Ubuntu 20.04 LTS
+### Ubuntu Terminal

-With the Ubuntu terminal open, right-click/double-finger-on-pad-click on the top bar of its window, and a drop-down menu appears.
+With the Ubuntu terminal ('Ubuntu 20.04 LTS') open, right-click / double-finger-on-pad-click on the top bar of its window, and a drop-down menu appears.
 Select "Properties" from the menu.
 You can change the font here.
 I presume you'll have to change the font in the "Defaults" selection to make the changes permanent/persistent.

-## WSL2 Random Failure / Success
+### WSL2 Random Failure / Success

 Potential solution: just reboot Windows.
 (Let's see how often this fixes it; it seems to have worked once already.)